EXPLORE THIS STORY

 BIASES

-Doha: how the US DOJ went from probing to dropping — a political story
+How the DOJ went from investigating Powell to dropping the case—a political story

 Dominant angle identified — does not reflect unanimity of this country’s media